krschroeder/baseframe_js/readme.md

 **Parameters**

-- **scrollTargetY**: The destination to scroll to. pass in the Y position of the element you want to scroll to.
+- **scrollTargetY**: The destination to scroll to.
+Pass in the Y position of the element you want to scroll to.
 - **duration** (optional): The time in milliseconds over which the scroll animation occurs.
 Defaults to 400ms if not specified.
 - **easing** (optional): Accepts a custom easing function or the following string values: 'linear', 'easeInOutCubic', 'easeInOutQuart', 'easeOutQuint'.